awsdocs/amazon-rekognition-developer-guide/doc_source/API_PersonDetection.md

 # PersonDetection<a name="API_PersonDetection"></a>

-Details and tracking information for a single time a person is tracked in a video\.
-Amazon Rekognition operations that track persons return an array of `PersonDetection` objects with elements for each time a person is tracked in a video\.
+Details and path tracking information for a single time a person's path is tracked in a video\.
+Amazon Rekognition operations that track people's paths return an array of `PersonDetection` objects with elements for each time a person's path is tracked in a video\.

 For more information, see [GetPersonTracking](API_GetPersonTracking.md)\.

 ## Contents<a name="API_PersonDetection_Contents"></a>

  **Person**   <a name="rekognition-Type-PersonDetection-Person"></a>
-Details about a person tracked in a video\.
+Details about a person whose path was tracked in a video\.
 Type: [PersonDetail](API_PersonDetail.md) object
 Required: No

  **Timestamp**   <a name="rekognition-Type-PersonDetection-Timestamp"></a>
-The time, in milliseconds from the start of the video, that the person was tracked\.
+The time, in milliseconds from the start of the video, that the person's path was tracked\.
 Type: Long
 Required: No